abisop/nuttx-docs/en/implementation/drivers_design.md

 by device nodes, usually in `/dev`.
-But if you try to open the block driver, something very strange happens: A temporary, nameless proxy character driver is automatically instantiated that maps a character driver's byte stream into blocks and mediates the driver access to the block driver.
+But if you try to open the block driver, something very strange happens: A temporary, nameless proxy character driver is automatically instantiated that maps a character driver\'s byte stream into blocks and mediates the driver access to the block driver.
 This is the logic in `drivers/bch`.
 BCH stands for block to character.
 So from the application point of view, the both seem to be character drivers and applications can interact with both in the same